Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, but the description adds significant value: explains action defaults, which parameters are required for which actions, and default values for releaseDate and released.
-This goes beyond schema descriptions.
+Schema coverage is 100%, but description adds significant meaning: clarifies which parameters are required per action (projectKey+name for create, id for others), and explains defaults/forced values (released=true on release, archived=true on archive, releaseDate defaults to today).
+This goes well beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.